shibing624/SearchApp/README.md

 #### Deployment Configurations

-Here are the configurations you can set for your deployment:
+Here are the configurations you can set for your deployment, see `search.py`:
-* Name: The name of your deployment, like "my-search"
-* Resource Shape: most of heavy lifting will be done by the LLM server and the search engine API, so you can choose a small resource shape. `cpu.small` is usually good enough.
+* `resource_shape`: most of heavy lifting will be done by the LLM server and the search engine API, so you can choose a small resource shape. `cpu.small` is usually good enough.

 Then, set the following environmental variables.